Published on in Health Tip of the Week

-The Winter Olympics are finally here!
-Watching the world’s best athletes give it their all on the international stage for two weeks is inspiring and often motivates us, recreational enthusiasts, to participate in our favorite cold weather activity, too.
+The Winter Olympics are back!
+Watching the world’s best athletes give it their all on the international stage for two weeks is inspiring and often motivates us – recreational enthusiasts – to participate in our favorite cold weather activity.

 But while activities like skiing, snowboarding, ice skating, hockey and sledding are great ways to get outside during the long, cold winter months, they can also be dangerous.
 Every year, hundreds of thousands of people suffer injuries from these and other outdoor winter sports.

 - Shape up.
 Stay in shape and condition muscles prior to participating in winter activities.
-“It’s impossible to prevent all ligament injuries, but core strengthening, hip strengthening, and stability training keep the arms and legs in peak condition so you minimize your risk of injury,” says Ganley.
-It’s important to remember that elite level ice skaters, hockey players, and snow skiers/boarders engage in a huge amount of core strengthening and endurance training before they ever hit the ice or slopes, he adds.
+“It’s impossible to prevent all ligament injuries, but core strengthening, hip strengthening and stability training keep the arms and legs in peak condition, so you minimize your risk of injury,” says Dr. Ganley.
+It’s important to remember that elite level ice skaters, hockey players and snow skiers/snowboarders engage in a huge amount of core strengthening and endurance training before they ever hit the ice or slopes, he adds.
 They are also often on a very strict regimen that includes regular intervals of training and rest, proper nutrition, and plenty of sleep.

-- Don’t go from 0 to 100.
+- Don’t go from zero to 100.
 Warm up with light exercises or stretches, and ease into the activity.
 Cold muscles, tendons and ligaments are more prone to injury.

 - Protection is a must.
-Always wear the appropriate protective gear for the activity, like helmets, goggles, wrist guards, and knee and elbow pads.
+Always wear the appropriate protective gear for the activity, like helmets, goggles, wrist guards, and knee and/or elbow pads.

 - Test your equipment.
-Before going on the first run, make sure all equipment is in good working order.
+Before going on your first run, make sure all your equipment is in good working order.

 - Know your limits.
 Choose slopes and maneuvers that match your skill level.